 Cayce Myers is a professor of public relations and director of graduate studies at the School of Communication.
 His work focuses on media history, political communication, and laws that affect public relations practice.
 He is the author of Public Relations History: Theory Practice and Profession and Money in Politics: Campaign Fundraising in the 2020 Presidential Election.
 He is also the coauthor of the 4th and 5th editions of Mass Communication Law in Virginia and has also published over sixty peer reviewed articles, book chapters, law review articles, and trade press articles about public relations history, public relations strategy, political campaigns, and laws and policies that affect public relations practice.

-In addition to his public relations scholarship, Myers is accredited in public relations, and is a member of several public relations organizations including the Arthur W. Page Society, Public Relations Society of America, the Universal Accreditation Board, Legal Research Editor for the Institute for Public Relations, and the Commission on Public Relations Education.
+In addition to his public relations scholarship, Myers is accredited in public relations, and is active in several public relations and communication organizations including the Arthur W. Page Society, Public Relations Society of America National Board of Directors, Legal Research Editor for the Institute for Public Relations, the National Press Club, the PR Museum, and the Commission on Public Relations Education.
+He was previously a member of the Universal Accreditation Board and the Board of Ethics and Professional Standards in PRSA.
 He is also a frequent commentator about public relations, political campaigns, and legal issues, having been quoted in several media outlets including Time, Bloomberg, Fox News, the Los Angeles Times, the Hill, and the Associated Press.